cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

                      of CrypTool,
                    - new cover.

-- Updated and enhanced presentation (112 pages now).
+- Updated and enhanced presentation (more than 110 pages now).

-- From the CrypTool website links are set to the sites of the successor versions JCT1 and CT2, which already offer their current beta for download.
+- From the CrypTool website links are set to the sites of the successor versions JCT1 and CT2, which already offer their current and stable betas for download.

 - The additional website CrypTool-Online went live (www.cryptool-online.org).